joshpierce/personal-portfolio-tutorial/README.md

 ## Finishing Up Our Other Pages

-Let's start with the blog list page.
+Time to get going with the blog list page.
 This page at `/blog/[page]` will display all of the articles of content that you have published.

 Go ahead and replace the contents of `./src/routes/blog/[page].svelte` with the contents of SNIPPETS/16.txt.

-Looking at the code that's provided for our blog list page, we can see a couple different things going on here:
+Looking at the code that's provided for your blog list page, you can see a couple different things going on here:

--   Inside our `load` function, we're taking in the page number being requested via the `page.params.page`.
+-   Inside your `load` function, you're taking in the page number being requested via the `page.params.page`.
 This is where your dynamics parameters from the route `[page].svelte` end up, available for your consumption.
--   We're getting data back from our endpoint for this page of blog articles, and doing a little bit of js tricker to provide the pages to our Pager component.
+-   We're getting data back from your endpoint for this page of blog articles, and doing a little bit of js trickery to provide the pages to our Pager component.
--   If we don't get a successful response from our endpoint, we're returning the error, which will prevent the blog list from loading.
-In a production environment it's best to obscure the error from the client, which is why we're just returning a generic error message.
+-   If you don't get a successful response from your endpoint, you're returning the error, which will prevent the blog list from loading.
+In a production environment it's best to obscure the error from the client, which is why you're just returning a generic error message.
 You can also define a custom error page (or scoped pages) for your SvelteKit app.
 More information on how to do that in the SvelteKit docs [here](https://kit.svelte.dev/docs#layouts-error-pages).
--   We're reusing our BlogSnippets component to display the page of data for our blog list.
+-   You're reusing our BlogSnippets component to display the page of data for your blog list.
 Component reuse is what makes these frameworks so awesome to work with.

-Next we'll handle the single page article and it's contents.
+Next you'll handle the single page article and it's contents.

 Go ahead and replace the contents of `./src/routes/article/[slug].svelte` with the contents of SNIPPETS/17.txt.

 Things to note about the article page:

--   We're using our endpoints to retrieve the data for the single post that we're loading.
+-   You're using your endpoints to retrieve the data for the single post that you're loading.
--   If we don't get a successful response from our endpoint, we're returning the error, which will prevent the article from loading.
-We're doing the same thing here with our obscure error message back to the client.
+-   If you don't get a successful response from your endpoint, you're returning the error, which will prevent the article from loading.
+You're doing the same thing here with your obscure error message back to the client.
--   Introducing our first built in Svelte element `<svelte:head>...</svelte:head>`.
-This element allows us to insert elements into the head of our document.
+-   Introducing your first built in Svelte element `<svelte:head>...</svelte:head>`.
+This element allows you to insert elements into the head of your document.
 Since we're sending rendered pages back to the client, this allows us to set things in the head dynamically for SEO and link unfurling.
--   We're taking the markdown that we retrieve from our postdata for the article, and converting it to html with [marked](https://www.npmjs.com/package/marked).
+-   You're taking the markdown that you retrieve from your postdata for the article, and converting it to html with [marked](https://www.npmjs.com/package/marked).

 Again, you should be able to run `npm run dev` and open your single post to see it in all it's glory.